 Initially spending several years as president and chief executive officer of EDS Canada, Ms Whittaker then undertook other key leadership roles globally, ultimately serving the company as managing director, United Kingdom, Middle East and Africa, until her retirement from EDS in November 2005.

 From November 1984 until May 2001, Mr. Young served as chairman and chief executive officer of Fishery Products International Limited, a frozen seafood products company.

-Mr. Young is a director of McCain Foods Limited, a privately own corporation.
+Mr. Young is a director of the Royal Canadian Mint and McCain Foods Limited, a privately owned corporation.